junxit/us-congress-bills-114/bill.md

     - **(B)** utilities; and
     - **(C)** interested business and nongovernmental stakeholders;
   - **(3)** as a new document or by amending or compiling community planning documents, as necessary, at the discretion of the Secretary;
-  - **(4)** in consideration of with all applicable State and Federal coastal zone management planning requirements;
+  - **(4)** in consideration of all applicable State and Federal coastal zone management planning requirements;
   - **(5)** to address economic competitive strengths; and
   - **(6)** to complement and incorporate the objectives and recommendations of applicable regional economic plans.
 - **(c)** *Components of a resilient waterfront community plan* A resilient waterfront community plan shall—
-  - **(1)** consider all, or a portion of, the waterfront area and adjacent land and water to which the waterfront is connected ecologically, economically, or through local governmental or tribal boundaries; and
+  - **(1)** consider all, or a portion of, the waterfront area and adjacent land and water to which the waterfront is connected ecologically, economically, or through local governmental or tribal boundaries;
   - **(2)** describe a vision and plan for the community to develop as a vital and resilient waterfront community, integrating consideration of—
     - **(A)** the economic opportunities resulting from water proximity and access, including—
       - **(i)** water-dependent industries;